shohei/pTunes/README.md

 ![not connected](photos/not_connected.png)

 ## How to use
-Open ptunes.app under dist folder.
+Unzip pTunes.zip and open ptunes.app inside.

 Input your pebble ID (for example, 9DA4 in my case), and push "Connect" button.